datahub-project/datahub/docs/api/tutorials/adding-lineage.md

 ## Add Lineage With GraphQL

 :::note
-Please note that there are two available endpoints (`:8000`, `:9002`) to access GraphQL.
+Please note that there are two available endpoints (`:8000`, `:9002`) to access `graphql`.
 For more information about the differences between these endpoints, please refer to [DataHub Metadata Service](../../../metadata-service/README.md#graphql-api)
 :::

 ### GraphQL Explorer

-GraphQL Explorer is the fastest way to experiment with GraphQL without any dependencies.
+GraphQL Explorer is the fastest way to experiment with `graphql` without any dependencies.
 Navigate to GraphQL Explorer (`http://localhost:9002/api/graphiql`) and run the following query.

 ```json